spacetelescope/specviz/docs/source/index.rst

 SpecViz incorporates various methods for fitting such models to data.
 For more details, see :ref:`doc_model_fitting`.

-Furthermore, SpecViz allows for overplotting or simple combining of spectra at different wavelengths.
+Furthermore, SpecViz allows for overplotting or simple combining of spectra.

 SpecViz will soon include the ability to
-   - Process spectra using averaging, splicing, detrending, and Fourier filtering tools.
+   - Measure the average of multiple spectra, splice a spectrum, and apply Fourier filters.
-   - Support overplotting and interactively renormalizing data from spectral templates.
+   - Interactively renormalize data from spectral templates.
-   - Overplot of spectral line identifications taken from a variety of line lists.
+   - Overplot spectral line lists.
    - And more...

 Demo